JeffHuang04/Android-Jacoco-Instrumentation-Guide/README.md

 adb -s ' + $DEVICE + ' install -r -g ' + $app_path
 ```

+If the app don't have the application class.
+Then we need to build the application class and add it in the AndroidManifest.xml.

 <br/>

 #### Step-5 Add Root Gradle Script